10 Most Amazing Experiences in Kyoto

 One of the finest Kaiseki (Japanese Traditional Cuisine) restaurant you will ever experience!

 It is located in a serene and intimate location at the foot of Higashiyama Mountain.
-There, everything is set for a full over-the-top kaiseki experience.
+There, you can have a full over-the-top kaiseki experience.
 From setting to service to exquisitely executed cuisine, led by famous Michelin-starred chef, Mutara.

 Creativity is also one of the main factors of success for Kikunoi.
-Every passing season is reflected in the change of the interior of Kikunoi.
-Artwork, flower arrangement, and other displays, as well as meal and ingredients, are altered to suit the season.
+Every passing season is reflecting in the change of the interior of Kikunoi.
+The stuff alters the artwork, flower arrangement, and other displays, as well as meal and ingredients, suit the season.
 One of the most high-end cultural experiences in Kyoto one can have!

-Nishiki market is a shopping street lined with more than one hundred shops and restaurants.
+Nishiki Market is a shopping street that has more than one hundred shops and restaurants.
 It is known as “Kyoto’s Kitchen” and is also Kyoto’s largest traditional food market.
 While modern food shops and souvenir shops are starting to move in, there are still enough traditional shops to give you a glimpse of what traditional shopping streets must have looked like.

 A lively market where you can try and buy all the weird and wonderful foods.
-From cute Japanese sweets to octopus on a stick.
-This is a great stop for extra hot or rainy days, as the entire market is shaded.
+Things like cute Japanese sweets but also octopus on a stick.
+It is also a great stop for extra hot or rainy days, as the entire market is under the shade.

 There, in Aritsugu store, you can also find some of the best Japanese chef’s knives money can buy.